Starmer tells Zelensky he will press case for safeguards with Trump

 Britain has so far sought to strike a delicate balance between supporting Ukraine and keeping the White House, which has been holding talks with the Kremlin on ending the war, onside.

+“Ahead of the three-year anniversary of Russia’s barbaric illegal war, they discussed the need to secure a just and enduring peace in Ukraine, and agreed that Europe must step up for the good of collective European security,” a Downing Street spokesperson said of his meeting with Ms von der Leyen.

+Sir Keir told Mr Stubb the UK is “ready to play a role in future security guarantees”.

-Both Sir Keir and Mr Macron will visit Washington next week after the US President said of the two leaders in a Fox News interview: “They haven’t done anything.
+Both the Prime Minister and Mr Macron will visit Washington next week after the US President said of the two leaders in a Fox News interview: “They haven’t done anything.

 “Macron is a friend of mine, and I’ve met with the Prime Minister and he’s a very nice guy (but) nobody’s done anything.”